Metamind-Innovations/realm_task_3_3_xai_uc5/README.md

   - sensitivity < 0.5: LIME analysis
   - sensitivity ≥ 0.5: SHAP analysis
 - `--output`: Directory to save the output files (explanations).
 Default is `output`.
-- `--predictions`: Optional path to a Docker model `result.csv` file with a `proba` column.
-When provided, the explainer trains a balanced random forest surrogate on binary labels derived from these probabilities instead of calling the Dockerized model directly.

 Visualization of the results can be done with the `explainer_visualization.py` script:
 ```bash